Buhari vows sustained military operations against bandits – The Sun Nigeria

 President Muhammadu Buhari has vowed that his administration would not be blackmailed by criminals to abandon the current military operations against them.

-This is even as he expressed deep sadness and regret over the latest bandits attack in Kaduna State that killed several people and left many injured.
+This is even as he expressed deep sadness and regret over the latest bandits attacks in Kaduna State that killed several people and left many injured.

 In a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, the President noted that reports received, revealed that the bandits are unleashing their fury and frustration on innocent people because of the ongoing military and police offensive against them in the Birnin Gwari and Kaduru forests.